rust-gamedev/rust-gamedev.github.io/content/news/027/index.md

 ![way of rhea capsule image](wor-capsule.jpg)

 [Way of Rhea][wor] is a puzzle adventure with hard puzzles and forgiving mechanics.
-Way of Rhea is being produced by [@masonremaley][wor-mason-remaley].
+It is being produced by [@masonremaley][wor-mason-remaley].

 Latest developments:

 - Way of Rhea now has a [free demo available on Steam][wor]
-- Way of Rhea was shown at [PAX West][wor-pax-west] this year (as were a couple other Rust games!)
-  - Way of Rhea will also be showcased at [MAGWest][wor-magwest] this year
+- Way of Rhea was shown at [PAX West][wor-pax-west] this year (as were a couple other Rust games!), and will also be showcased at [MAGWest][wor-magwest]
-- [A new trailer was published][wor-trailer], showing off new level art
+- [A new trailer][wor-trailer] showing off new level art has been released
 - Additional animation work, [visuals][wor-wildlife], and puzzles have been added to the game
-- Improvements were made to the undo system, the dialogue system was made friendlier in response to user feedback
+- Improvements were made to the undo system, the tutorial level, and the dialogue system in response to user feedback
-- Improvements were made to the tutorial level
-- Some proton compatibility problems were fixed, some visual glitches were fixed, support was added for adaptvie vsync
+- Some proton compatibility problems were fixed, some visual glitches were fixed, and support was added for adaptvie vsync

 You can stay up to date on the latest developments of Way of Rhea by [following on Steam][wor], or signing up for [the mailing list.][wor-newsletter]